Brain Health

 Signs and Symptoms of Dementia

 Dementia symptoms vary depending on the underlying cause and the stage of the condition.
-However, some common signs include:
+However, what causes dementia?

 • Memory loss: Forgetting recent events, conversations, or people’s names.